careerhabitsreflectionproductivity

 They build undeniable evidence.
 "Over the past quarter, I led three projects, mentored two juniors, and shipped a system that handles 10x traffic."

 None of this is visible in the blur.
 All of it becomes clear with regular reflection.
+Over time, these weekly snapshots become a full brag document — the source material for your self-reviews and promotion conversations.

 Why Most Engineers Don't Do This